 EEEEK!!
 Your child has come home with nits and head lice.

-A good thing all parents should have at home at all times is a lice comb, they are available from your local Pharmacy for just a few dollars.
+A good thing all parents should have at home at all times is a lice comb, they are available from your local Pharmacy for just a few dollars (see example).
 If you aren’t sure what lice and nits look like, check out this Youtube video so you can get a good idea!

-What do Nits or Lice Actually Look Like?
+What do Nits or Head Lice Lice Look Like?

-If you have never seen them before, sometimes they can be hard to detect.
-Of course, there is scratching, but most nits and lice seem to like the nape of the neck and infect there first, so check there first.
+If you have never seen head lice before, sometimes they can be hard to detect.
+Of course, there is scratching, but most nits and head lice seem to like the nape of the neck and infect there first, so check that area first.
 If you have no idea what you are even looking for, this Youtube video will really help!
 The best description I can think is ‘large white pepper’ in the hair.
 But you will see the lice actually crawling around!

-If lice are going around, it is a good idea to check your childrens’ hair regularly.
+If a head lice outbreak is going around your Childs school, it is a good idea to check your childrens’ hair regularly.

-Fun Fact About Nits: A female louse can lay up to ten eggs per day!!!!
+Fun Fact About Head Lice: A female louse can lay up to ten eggs per day!!!!

 Tip: Parents can get lice too!
 When treating your child’s hair, wear a shower cap!